-In Redwood Creek, 89% of the low gradient riffles had gravel as the dominant substrate.
-The relatively high concentration of gravel in riffles indicates that there is a sufficient amount of substrate available as potential spawning habitat in this creek.
-While this creek had sufficient substrate for spawning in the riffles surveyed, the overall percentage of riffles in the surveyed portions of the creek was low at only 21% (Table 1).
-Subsequently, there may be a lack of sufficient spawning habitat.
+In Duffy Gulch, 25% of the Low Gradient Riffles had gravel and 75% had small cobble as the dominant substrate.
+The relatively high concentration of gravel and small cobble in riffles indicates that there is a sufficient amount of substrate available as potential spawning habitat in this creek.
+While this creek had sufficient substrate for spawning in the riffles surveyed, the overall percentage of riffles in the surveyed portions of the creek was very low at only 15% (Table 1).
+Subsequently, there may be a lack of sufficient spawning habitat in this creek.
 Another point to consider is that regardless of the amount of substrate or spawning habitat available, this habitat may not be suitable for salmonids if it is highly embedded.

-Overall, Redwood Creek appears to have a relatively high percentage of primary and LWD formed pools.
-However, this stream also appears to have low shelter values and high embeddedness values.
+Overall, Duffy Gulch appears to have a relatively high percentage of LWD formed pools and sufficient canopy.
+However, this stream also appears to have low shelter values, a low percentage of primary pools, and high embeddedness values.
 In addition, while there was sufficient substrate for spawning, habitat for spawning appeared to be limited.

-Georgia-Pacific recognizes that there are areas of Redwood Creek in need of enhancement, and where feasible will attempt to restore those areas over time as part of its long term management plan.
+Georgia-Pacific recognizes that there are areas of Duffy Gulch in need of enhancement, and where feasible will attempt to restore those areas over time as part of its long term management plan.
 The company will also attempt to facilitate a healthy environment for salmonids in this creek through sound management practices.